Legal Clinic: "Law in Sport”

 Legal clinics are a widely spread modern way or method of practical teaching of law school students.
 It provides hands-on-legal experience from a specific legal field to law school students and services to various clients.
 In our case said field is Law in sport.
 It is a relatively new field of law, which is becoming more and more important in (for) the society.

-The legal clinic is intended for students of University of Ljubljana, to become familiar with the relatively new field of law.
+The legal clinic is intended for students of the University of Ljubljana, to become familiar with this relatively new field of law.
 Students are to gain additional knowledge that shall be helpful towards their further engagement in their own profession or in extracurricular activities.

 Upon its early beginnings in the years 2011/12, the organising team set two main goals.
 The first was to establish the legal clinic “Law in sport” as an important extracurricular activity at the Law faculty of Ljubljana.
-Now with a growing number of applicants and with successful organisation of VII clinics we can say with confidence that the first one is fulfilled.
+Now with a growing number of applicants and with the successful organisation of 11 clinics so far, we can say with confidence that the first one is fulfilled.
 So, we strive to reach our second goal, which is to broaden the knowledge of sport organising and engagement.

 Since 2020/21 legal clinics became part of the syllabus of the first and second cycle study program.
 Legal clinics were recognised as modules of the elective course Legal skills in practice - legal clinic, evaluated with 4 ECTS.